Ariston Café

-The Ariston Café is a historic restaurant located in Litchfield, Illinois along Old U.S. Route 66.
+The Ariston Café is a historic restaurant located in Litchfield, Illinois, United States, along Old U.S. Route 66.
 It was added to the U.S. National Register of Historic Places in 2006.

 History

 The Ariston Café in Litchfield was built in 1935 for original owners Pete Adam and Tom Cokinos, two experienced restaurateurs.
 Pete Adam had operated an Ariston Café in Carlinville since 1924; after 1930 a highway realignment moved U.S. Route 66 in Illinois further east.
 Work began on April 4, 1935, by hired contractor Henry A. Vasel and the building was completed on July 5, 1935.

 Design

 The design of the Ariston Café does not reflect any particular architectural style.
 Instead, it was built in a utilitarian style, common for small commercial buildings of its time.
 Despite being non-stylistic, the building does contain echoes of the popular Art Deco style of the time period in its interior booths.
 On its exterior the Ariston's most distinguishing features are the curved parapet wall on the front façade and its fine and varied brick work.
 Originally, the Ariston, like many Route 66 businesses, had two fuel pumps fronting it.